 Want to canoe? is ideally situated on the banks of the River Wye in Hay on Wye on a small, organic, family-run farm.
 The farm, as well as arable and pasture also offers a gorgeous mile-stretch of riverbank, ancient woodland areas, camping, glamping, B&B and self-catering as well as Hayfield Community Garden, sheep, pigs, chickens, horses and a market-garden raspberry patch!
 You are invited to hire a canoe and discover the beauty of the River Wye.
 The Wye is by far one of the most beautiful rivers in the British Isles and one of the few you can navigate by canoe, without restriction, for well over 100 miles.
 Want to canoe? offer you the chance to embark on a relaxing river adventure from several different points along the way, with an array of different routes to choose from, all with their own unique sights, sounds and smells.
 From its source at the Welsh mountains at Plynlimon, the water meanders through miles of picturesque countryside and diverse wildlife, passing the bustling market towns of Hay-on-Wye, Ross-on-Wye and Monmouth; the city of Hereford, and the charming, picture-postcard villages of Glasbury, Symonds Yat and Tintern, before joining the River Severn at Chepstow.
 Along your […]

 Inspiring staff will encourage you to explore and be creative Hereford College of Arts is a specialist arts college.
 Based in the compact historic city of Hereford, in the midst of exceptional landscape, this dynamic creative community offers undergraduate and postgraduate degrees, college-level courses and a rich, varied short course programme.
 Whether you join as a practising artist, a keen amateur or a complete beginner, you’ll benefit from expert tuition.
 Inspiring staff will encourage you to explore and be creative, developing your skills and building on your own individual talents.
+HCA provides day workshops, short courses, and evening talks to inspire your creativity.
+Our short course program covers everything from design crafts to floristry and gardens, business workshops to computer graphics, and fine art to video and photography.
 Students enjoy exceptional technical facilities with well-equipped studios for photography, drawing and painting, music, plus a performing arts theatre and specialist workshops in textiles, ceramics, 3D Fabrication, print and small metals.
 So whether you feel most inspired with a paint brush, camera, yarn, or pliers in-hand, you’ll be all set to create.
 Or the digital media suites offer limitless high-tech possibilities for graphic design, illustration, animation and film-making.
-At Hereford College of Arts, they believe exceptional work comes from engaging with others and the world around us.
-So their short courses are always a social and fun shared experience.
-You are invited to join in, for a true arts school […]
+At Hereford College of […]

 A llama trekking experience with Golden Valley Llamas is very rewarding.
 Spend three hours in the company of these charming and inquisitive woolly beasts.
 Learn how to halter your own llama before grooming and bonding with him or her.
 A walk from the farm gate will take in glorious countryside and you will enjoy watching your llama be alert to everything.
 Each trek is exclusive to you and your party and different groups are not mixed, so you can enjoy your experience amongst family and friends.
 You might be a group of friends who like to try different activities; or perhaps you are organising something special for a family visit; or maybe you want that extra special event for a Hen Party!
 There are 15 llamas on the farm and the hosts are very proud that for the last two years they have produced the British Llama Society Supreme National Champion.
 Carnac and Loupin are two of the trekkers so you may step out with a very select animal!
 Visit, get to know, and trek with a gentle llama companion.
 At the end of your trek you will have the opportunity to feed your llama.
 On the farm there is a shop with […]